HIPAA Physical Security

 Physical Safeguard Compliance Benchmarks

-Typical findings from organizations before a structured physical audit.
-Your actual results will reflect your specific environment.
+Common gaps we see before a physical audit.
+Your results will match your own setup.

 Physical Safeguard Gap Distribution